 While living in Spain, a Catholic Priest named Iñaki Mardones provided them with clothes, shelter and other needs.
 He ensured that Nico’s Mum had a safe delivery of Inaki, his older brother.
 Inaki was named after Iñaki Mardones, and the Priest became his Godfather.

 As a little boy, Nico followed his older brother’s footballing steps.
-He began his career with Osasuna’s academy, where he achieved fame in his early career years.
+He began his career with Osasuna’s Academy, where he achieved fame in his early career years.
 In 2013, he joined Athletic Bilbao, where his brother excelled in his football.
-As a pro, Inaki and Nico Williams have inspired each other into becoming the talk of the town in Spain and around the world.
+As a pro, Inaki and Nico Williams have inspired each other to become the talk of the town in Spain and around the world.

 Thank you for taking out time to read LifeBogger’s version of Nico Williams Biography.
 We care about accuracy and fairness in our continuous quest to deliver European and African Soccer Stories.
 Nico’s Bio is a product of our Spanish and Ghanaian football story collection.

 Asides from this article on Nico Williams’ Bio, we’ve got other interesting stories about Spanish Football players.
-Surely, the History of Pau Torres and Dani Carvajal will excite your autobiography appetite.
+Surely, the History of Alejandro Balde, Pau Torres and Dani Carvajal will excite your autobiography appetite.